-A cat scratching post is a pole that stands at about two feet tall or more.
+A cat scratching post is a pole that stands about two feet tall or more.
 It can also lay flat against the ground.
-It is usually covered with a rough fabric like sisal, rope, or just cheap industrial grade carpet.
+It is usually covered with a rough fabric like sisal, rope, or just cheap industrial-grade carpet.

 It’s important to know that cat scratching is natural and instinctive.
 This is characteristic of just about every cat in the world.
 They dig their nails into tight fabric surfaces frequently so that they can 1) sharpen their nails, and 2) stretch their backs.

 Nail sharpening is normal part of a cat’s grooming process.
 A cat’s main defense mechanism is his claws, so he has to keep them well-maintained.
 In some cases your cat will scratch at these posts to get rid of an old nail hull that has been annoying him.
 Your cat also needs something to hook his claws into so that he can pull his entire body back into a full body stretch.
 Think of the relief you feel when you stretch your hands out into the air after a long, relaxing sleep.

 Sadly, some people think that the best solution to a cat scratching problem is to get the cat declawed .
 Declawing a cat is extremely inhumane for a variety of reasons.
 For one, a cat has no way to defend himself if he is ever presented with an enemy.
 When you take away a cat’s claws, you are taking away her pride and sense of security.